-In fiscal 2019 and again in 2020, the Group concluded it had a triggering event requiring assessment of impairment for certain of its long-lived assets in conjunction with the plans to dispose of a business within its Global Products segment that met the criteria to be classified as held for sale.
+In fiscal 2020, the Group concluded it had a triggering event requiring assessment of impairment for certain of its long-lived assets in conjunction with the plans to dispose of a business within its Global Products segment that met the criteria to be classified as held for sale.
 Assets and liabilities held for sale are required to be recorded at the lower of carrying value or fair value less any costs to sell.
-Accordingly, the Group recorded impairment charges of \$250 million, including \$15 million in fiscal 2020 and \$235 million in fiscal 2019, within restructuring and impairment costs in the consolidated statement of income to write down the carrying value of the assets held for sale to fair value less any costs to sell.
+Accordingly, the Group recorded impairment charges of \$15 million in fiscal 2020 within restructuring and impairment costs in the consolidated statement of income to write down the carrying value of the assets held for sale to fair value less any costs to sell.
 The inputs utilized in the analyses are classified as Level 3 inputs within the fair value hierarchy as defined in ASC 820, "Fair Value Measurement."

-Refer to Note 16, "Significant Restructuring and Impairment Costs," of the notes to consolidated financial statements for additional information.
+Refer to Note 17, "Significant Restructuring and Impairment Costs," of the notes to consolidated financial statements for additional information.
 The impairments were measured under a market approach utilizing an appraisal to determine fair values of the impaired assets.
 This method is consistent with the methods the Group employed in prior periods to value other long-lived assets.
 The inputs utilized in the analyses are classified as Level 3 inputs within the fair value hierarchy as defined in ASC 820, "Fair Value Measurement."

-During September 30, 2020 and 2019, the Group concluded it did not have any other triggering events requiring assessment of impairment of its long-lived assets.
-Refer to Note 1, "Basis of Presentation and Summary of Significant Accounting Policies," and Note 7, "Goodwill and Other Intangible Assets," of the notes to consolidated financial statements for discussion of the Group's goodwill impairment testing.
+At September 30, 2021 and 2020, the Group concluded it did not have any other triggering events requiring assessment of impairment of its long-lived assets.
+Refer to Note 1, "Basis of Presentation and Summary of Significant Accounting Policies," and Note 8, "Goodwill and Other Intangible Assets," of the notes to consolidated financial statements for discussion of the Group's goodwill and indefinite-lived intangibles impairment testing.

-18. INCOME TAXES
+19. INCOME TAXES